LottieFiles/dotlottie-rs/README.md

 ## Creating a Release

 Manually execute the `Create Release PR` Github Action workflow to create a release PR.
-The will include all changes since the last release.
-The repo uses [changesets](https://github.com/changesets/changesets) to determine the new release version.
+This will include all changes since the last release.
+This repo uses [changesets](https://github.com/changesets/changesets) to determine the new release version.
 The [knope](https://github.com/knope-dev/knope) tool can be installed locally and used to simply the creation of changeset files.

-The created release PR should be checked for correctness and then merged.
-Once merged, the `Release` Github Actions workflow will be started automatically to do the work of actually creating the new release and building & uploading the related release artifacts.
+The release PR should be checked for correctness and then merged.
+Once that is done, the `Release` Github Actions workflow will be started automatically to do the work of actually creating the new release and building & uploading the related release artifacts.